karminslynn/karminslynn/README.md

 # About me

-Here are some ideas to get you started:

-I'm a pyschology major that interested in cumpputer science.
+I'm a psychology major that interested in computer science.
 Currently learning Python.

 Mail: karminsalynn@outlook.com